Procion MX Dyes, which are also known as Fibre Reactive dyes, can be used to dye vegetable fibres such as cotton, linen, and sisal.

 Before dyeing, it is important to check whether the material is ‘Prepared for Dyeing’ (PFD) or requires scouring to remove any grease, oil or starch.
 Run a few droplets of cold water onto the fabric.
 If they soak in quickly, no scour is necessary.
 To remove starches, size and oils, add 5mls of Synthrapol (a non-ionic detergent) along with 2-3 litres of water for each 100g of material.
 Stir gently over a 15 min period, and then rinse thoroughly in warm water.
 It is possible to use household detergent, but the alkaline residue may affect the final colour or wash fastness.

 The amount of dye required is calculated according to the weight of material to be dyed; weigh the dry fibre before you start.
-Using 3ml of the 1% dye solution to each gram of fibre gives an average strength dye, so for 25g of fibre you need 75ml dye, eg 50ml blue + 20ml yellow + 5ml black will give bottle green.
+Using 3ml of the 1% dye solution to each gram of fibre gives an average strength dye, so for 25g of fibre you need 75ml dye stock solution, eg 50ml blue + 20ml yellow + 5ml black will give bottle green.
 You can vary the dye as much as you like; more dye will produce stronger colours and less pale colours.

 Dye Bath Technique: